jpetitcolas/jpetitcolas.github.com/_posts/2017-02-23-different-babel-configuration-with-single-babelrc-file-using-babelenv.md

     [...]
 ```

-Fortunately, the `babel-plugin-transform-require-ignore` plugin allows to ignore some `require` based on the extensions.
+Fortunately, the `babel-plugin-transform-require-ignore` plugin allows to ignore some `require` statements based on the extensions.
 Hence, to ignore all SCSS files from our transpilation, we just add the following to our `.babelrc` file:

 ``` json
 {